cedricdelpoux/gatsby-remark-images-grid/README.md

 }
 ```

-> Note: If you use others images remark plugins, put `gatsby-remark-grid` first because images are not images nodes before being wrapped by a grid
+> Note: If you use others images remark plugins, put `gatsby-remark-images-grid` first because images are not images nodes before being wrapped by a grid

 2. Use grid layout in your markdown